YuYang019/vue-mark-slide/test/ppt.md

 ----
 <!-- color: #000; -->

-This is Vue-Slide based on vue-display-marked
+This is Vue-Mark-Slide based on vue-display-marked

 ----